sonots/fluent-plugin-keep-forward/README.md

 This is an extension of fluentd out\_forward plugin to keep fowarding log data to the same node (as much as possible).

-## Configuration
+## Parameters

 Basically same with out\_forward plugin.
 See http://docs.fluentd.org/articles/out_forward

-## Additional Parameters
+Following parameters are additionally available:

-* prefer_recover
+- prefer_recover

-    Switch to a recovered node from standby nodes or less weighted nodes.
+    Connect to a recovered node back from standby nodes or less weighted nodes.
 Default is `true`.

 ## Contributing